 Query: Do you need to overhaul, replace or augment your LMS?

 eLearning represents a sizeable investment: whether it’s purchasing authoring software or a learning management system, managing that software or commissioning others to create courseware for you.
 As such, many organisations will be loathe to abandon that investment.
 However, with a dedicated mobile LMS (with integrated authoring tool) it’s feasible to add a modern training strategy to your company without abandoning what you’ve already got.
 The template-based nature of course creation means anyone can do it.
 As such, the answering the LMS question to implementing, operating and executing a new eLearning LMS setup is not as complex (or expensive) as you think.

 Translating courses for a multi-lingual, globalised workforce can be a hard LMS question to answer for many organisations.
 However, Google’s Cloud Translation tools have reached a point where they are scoring high marks in human translation tests.
 A good LMS can therefore translate to more-than 100 languages in just a couple of clicks.

 Got more LMS questions?
 EdApp serves tens of thousands of mobile-based microlearning lessons each week.
 If you’d like advice or if you’re interested in other features including gamification and spaced repetition, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.